chenjianjx/srb4j/README.md

 ## The back office code

 The back office code is just a way to demonstrate how a back office web portal can interact with the app layer.
 It enforces the code organization so that back-office code is separated from front end code.

-If you don't need it, please delete the following
+If you don't need the back office web portal, please delete the following content:

-1. BoAllInOneServlet.java
+* BoAllInOneServlet.java
-2. Its occurrence in web.xml
+* Its occurrence in web.xml